huggingface/transformers/docs/source/en/chat_templating.md

 2. Add the message content
 3. If the message is not the last message, add two spaces after it.
 After the final message, print the EOS token.

-This is a pretty simple template - it doesn't support system messages and it doesn't add any control tokens.
+This is a pretty simple template - it doesn't add any control tokens, and it doesn't support "system" messages, which are a common way to give the model directives about how it should behave in the subsequent conversation.
 But Jinja gives you a lot of flexibility to do those things!
 Here's the LLaMA template, again with newlines and indentations added for readability:

 ```